-- Blean Primary School will ensure that all staff receive online safety training, which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
-See section 7 for more information.
+- Herne Bay Junior School will ensure that all staff receive online safety training, which, amongst other things, will include providing them with an understanding of the expectations, applicable roles and their responsibilities in relation to filtering and monitoring, as part of induction. - Ongoing online safety training and updates for all staff will be integrated, aligned and considered as part of our overarching safeguarding approach.

-6.6 Educating pupils
+6.6 Educating Pupils

-Blean Primary School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
-See section 9 for more information.
+Herne Bay Junior School will ensure a comprehensive whole school curriculum response is in place to enable all pupils to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.

-6.7 Working with parents/carers
+6.7 Working with Parents/Carers

-- Blean Primary School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - providing information on our school website and through existing communication channels (such as our parent app and newsletters), offering specific online safety events for parents/carers or highlighting online safety at existing events. - Blean Primary School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
-This is achieved by:

-- o providing information on our school website and relevant policies such as acceptable use, home/school agreements and through existing communication channels. - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
+- Herne Bay Junior School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - o Information sharing and advice through the weekly newsletter - Parent workshops - Herne Bay Junior School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online. - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.